MicrosoftDocs/VBA-Docs/api/Visio.VisSaveAsWebRef.UseSaveAsWebObjectModelVBExample.md

 ---
-title: "Using the Save as Web Page Object Model from Visual Basic: An Example" ms.prod: visio ms.assetid: c5833ff8-45f3-ab67-3b16-09c60238965a ms.date: 06/08/2017
+title: "Using the Save as Web Page Object Model from Visual Basic: An example" ms.prod: visio ms.assetid: c5833ff8-45f3-ab67-3b16-09c60238965a ms.date: 06/08/2017